iiasa/message_ix/doc/reporting.rst

       plot_cumulative
       stacked_bar

-   Other computations are provided by :mod:`ixmp.reporting`:
+   Other operators are provided by :mod:`ixmp.reporting`:

    .. autosummary::
       ~ixmp.reporting.computations.data_for_quantity